 Faculty Development Summer Grant

 The Center for Instructional Innovation & Assessment presents the availability of a limited number of summer grants for Western faculty who wish to enhance their courses.
-Six to twelve awards of $4,000 are available for work to be done during Summer Quarter.
-This year, there are two tracks available:
+At least six awards of $4,000 are available for work to be done during Summer Quarter.
+There are two tracks available:

 Course transformation: Projects in this track focus on significant changes to course delivery and strategy.
 Especially encouraged are enhancements to gateway courses that might be made available department-wide.
 Departmental teams may apply to create such enhancements.
 For instance, faculty teams might create online tutorials for difficult concepts or skills in a gateway course, making the tutorial available to all instructors.
 Priority will be given to proposals that focus on large (75 students or more) courses and/or gateway courses with high failure rates or difficult material.